docker-mailserver/docker-mailserver/README.md

 #### SPF/Forwarding Problems

 If you got any problems with SPF and/or forwarding mails, give [SRS](https://github.com/roehling/postsrsd/blob/master/README.md) a try.
 You enable SRS by setting `ENABLE_SRS=1`.
 See the variable description for further information.

-#### For informational purposes

-`restart: always` ensures that the mail server container (and Filebeat/ELK containers when using the mail server together with ELK stack) is automatically restarted by Docker in cases like a Docker service or host restart or container exit.

 #### Exposed ports